 An actively living sperm and an actively living egg must unite to begin a new life.
 But where do the live sperm and live egg come from?
-They come from already living humans, who came from already living humans, who came from already living humans, and so on backwards into the primordial beginnings of humanity.
+They come from already living humans, who came from already living humans, who came from already living humans, and so on back into the primordial beginnings of humanity.
 Religions and origin myths aside, nobody actually knows when or how human life began.

 So the issue is not “when does life begin,” the issue is when the life of a specific individual human being begins.
 Calling a human sperm, a human egg, a fertilized human egg, a human fetus a “baby” or a “human being” is an emotional distinction.
 The entire process must complete successfully for there to be a human being.

-Just as no one calls a fertilized human egg a human being no one at the end of the human life cycle calls a lifeless human being “human.”
+Just as no one calls a fertilized human egg a human being, no one at the end of the human life cycle calls a lifeless human being “human.”
 The former human being may be called a “corpse” or a “cadaver” or a “carcass” or a “body” or “earthly remains” but not properly a “human being.”

 The deceased is a former human being just as a fetus is a potential human being.

-So why, besides emotion, should the beginning, developing and ending stages of a human fetus be called a “human being” when only the freely living functioning individual entity is the actual “human being?”
+So why, besides emotion, should the beginning, developing, and ending stages of a human fetus be called a “human being” when only the freely living functioning individual entity is the actual “human being?”